rsslcs/Geolosys/docs/OreGeneration.md

 * Autunite is now found in Extreme Hills of all types, and Ice Mountains

 All of these changes are reflected in the Field Manual

+## Pluton Density

+Additionally, plutons can now have a density (as of 3.0.0c).
+This density describes how much of the pluton is/are the defined ore block/blocks.
+For example, a density of `1.0` means the pluton will generate exactly how it used to.
+A density of `0.75` means that the pluton will take on the same shape, but only 75% of the blocks within that shape will actually be the ore block(s) -- the rest will remain whatever block they were initially.

+This change is reflected in the docs for CraftTweaker and the JSON config.